DianaSill/DianaSill.github.io/README.md

 ## Features

-- **Home Page**: A welcoming landing page that introduces who I am, my role as a beginner Software Engineer, and links to my LinkedIn, GitHub, and downloadable resume.
+- **Home Page**: A welcoming landing page that introduces who I am, my role as a Junior Software Engineer, and links to my LinkedIn, GitHub, and downloadable resume.
 - **About Me**: A section that provides insight into my background, including how I transitioned into tech and my passion for development.
 - **Projects**: A dedicated area where I showcase my projects with brief descriptions and details about the tech stacks used.
-- **Skills & Technologies**: An animated section displaying my technical skills with professional logos, including JavaScript, Python, CSS, HTML, SQL, Git, AWS, Figma, and C#.
+- **Skills & Technologies**: An organized section displaying my technical skills grouped by category (Frontend, Backend, Databases, Cloud Services, Tools & Design) with comprehensive AWS services including Lambda, API Gateway, DynamoDB, RDS, S3, CloudWatch, Secrets Manager, VPC, SNS, and EventBridge.
 - **Get in Contact**: A contact section that makes it easy for visitors to connect with me via email or social media for job opportunities, collaborations, or networking.
 - **Subtle Animations**: Animations are incorporated to enhance the overall user experience, ensuring smooth transitions throughout the site.